 Our spy photographer reports:

 GM has stepped up its off-road truck game with the Chevy Silverado ZR2 and GMC Sierra AT4X, but a new, disguised prototype suggests that more extreme variants are now being tested around the GM Proving Grounds.
-The new prototypes demonstrate distinct design differences from their officially released counterparts, with a focus on a more aggressive look and better off-road clearance.
+The new prototypes show distinct design differences from their officially released counterparts, with a focus on a more aggressive look and better off-road clearance.

 GMC Sierra AT4X-Based Prototype Gets Style Change ZR2